Gary Kildall: CP/M

+In 1973 Kildall and Kathryn Strutynski developed the language PL/M to produce CP/M, one of the first operating systems for personal computers.They used as reference their experience with the IBM mainframe computers and the operating system VM.

-Kildall and his wife Dorothy established a company, originally called "Intergalactic Digital Research" (later renamed as Digital Research, Inc.), to market CP/M through advertisements in hobbyist magazines.
+Kildall and his wife Dorothy established a company, originally named "Intergalactic Digital Research" (later renamed as Digital Research, Inc.), to market the operating system CP/M by advertisements in hobbyist magazines.
 Digital Research licensed CP/M for the IMSAI 8080, a popular clone of the Altair 8800.
 As more manufacturers licensed CP/M, it became a de facto standard and had to support an increasing number of hardware variations.
-In response, Kildall pioneered the concept of a BIOS, a set of simple programs stored in the computer hardware (ROM or EPROM chip) that enabled CP/M to run on different systems without modification.
+In response, Kildall pioneered the concept of a BIOS, a set of simple programs stored in computer hardware (ROM or EPROM microprocessor) that enabled CP/M to operate on different systems without modification.